rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 To summarize: *Data must always be valid, but it only must be safe in safe code.*
 For some more information, see [this blog post](https://www.ralfj.de/blog/2018/08/22/two-kinds-of-invariants.html).

+#### Layout

+The *layout* of a type defines its size and alignment as well as the offsets of its subobjects (e.g. fields of structs/unions/enum/... or elements of arrays).
+Moreover, the layout of a type records its *function call ABI* (or just *ABI* for short): how the type is passed *by value* across a function boundary.

+Note: Originally, *layout* and *representation* were treated as synonyms, and Rust language features like the `#[repr]` attribute reflect this.
+In this document, *layout* and *representation* are not synonyms.

 #### Niche

 The *niche* of a type determines invalid bit-patterns that will be used by layout optimizations.